 - Document sessions by completing progress notes in a timely fashion, using an electronic medical records system.

-- Participate in training, consultation, and supervision from the Program Supervisor and Skills Trainer Supervisor.
+- Participate in training, consultation, and supervision from the Team Lead and Skills Trainer Supervisor.

 - Ability to establish a strong connection with a child or adolescent that combines warmth and humor with effective skill building.